 You can repeat box.space...:insert{} and box.space...:select{} indefinitely, on either Tarantool instance.

-When the testing is over: To drop the space: s:drop().
-To stop tarantoolctl: Ctrl+C or Ctrl+D. To stop tarantool (an alternative): os.exit().
-To stop tarantool (from another terminal): sudo pkill -f tarantool.
-To destroy the test: rm -r ~/tarantool sandbox.
+When the testing is over:

+- To drop the space: s:drop() - To stop tarantoolctl: Ctrl+C or Ctrl+D - To stop Tarantool (an alternative): the standard Lua function os.exit() - To stop Tarantool (from another terminal): sudo pkill -f tarantool - To destroy the test: rm -r $\ \widetilde{} / tarantool_sandbox$

 To review...
-If you followed all the instructions in this chapter, then so far you have: installed Tarantool from either a binary or a source repository, started up the Tarantool server, inserted and selected tuples.
+If you followed all the instructions in this chapter, then so far you have: installed Tarantool from a binary repository, started up the Tarantool server, inserted and selected tuples.

-3.3 Database
+4.3 Database